2000 Pacific typhoon season: Typhoon Bilis (Isang)

 On August 14, a low pressure area formed south of the Mariana islands and started to organize.
 On August 17 the low pressure area became a tropical depression and as it tracked northwestward, becoming a tropical storm on the 18th and a typhoon on the 19th.
 Favorable conditions allow Bilis continued to intensify to a super typhoon on the 21st, and it struck the southeastern coast of Taiwan as a Category 5 typhoon on the 22nd.
 It weakened slightly to a 140 mph typhoon while crossing the country, and hit China on the 23rd.
 Significant rainfall fell across Taiwan, with up to 949 mm recorded across northeast sections of the mountainous island.
 Bilis was responsible for 17 deaths and $133.5 million in damage on Taiwan.
 The flooding was significant and an unknown number of people drowned in the flooding.

 Tropical Storm Kaemi

-On August 19, a low pressure area formed west of the Philippines.
-Favorable conditions allow the low pressure area to strengthen into a tropical depression on August 20.Kaemi made landfall over Vietnam on August 21 and it was reported that tropical storm Kaemi killed 14 people in Vietnam.
+On August 19, a low-pressure area formed west of the Philippines.
+Favorable conditions allow the low-pressure area to strengthen into a tropical depression on August 20.
+Kaemi made landfall over Vietnam on August 21, and it was reported that tropical storm Kaemi killed 14 people in Vietnam.

 Typhoon Prapiroon (Lusing)

 On August 24 a large area of disturbed weather formed south of the Philippine sea.
-Prapiroon killed 75 people in total and caused $6 billion in damages in Korea, China and the Philippines.
+Prapiroon killed 75 people in total and caused $6 billion in damages in Korean peninsula, China and the Philippines.